Preface

 ## Warning: Warnings thrown are highlighted in yellow/orange.

-## Error in eval(expr, envir, enclos): Errors result in reddish output.
+## Error: Errors result in reddish output.

 Bad examples of source code (how it should not be done) are shown with a red vertical bar on the left hand side.